ministryofjustice/opg-lpa/docs/runbooks/extending_workspace_time/extending_workspace.md

 4. At the confirmation click `Delete`
 5. The cleanup job will destroy the environment up on the next clean up run.

-However,should you need to do an immediate destruction of the workspace you can do this locally by:
+However, should you need to do an immediate destruction of the workspace, you can do this from your local shell by:

-1. go into the `terraform/environment` folder
+1. navigate to the `terraform/environment` folder of this repo
 2. run `aws-vault exec identity -- terraform workspace select <workspace to destroy>`
 3. run `aws-vault exec identity -- terraform destroy`
 4. if happy type `yes` and hit `<enter>`